AndyStubbs/py-timer/readme.md

 ### Prerequisites

-Ensure you have Python version 3.12.6 installed on your system.
+This app was written and tested using Python version 3.12.6.
 You can download it from the [official Python website](https://www.python.org/downloads/).

 ### Cloning the Repository